Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

-This chapter will discuss in detail the recent and current contributions and research achievements of brain-inspired computing models based on deep learning which are classified and listed in Table \ref{table2} according to the different brain physiological information data processed.
+This section will discuss in detail the recent and current contributions and research achievements of brain-inspired computing models for HCI tasks based on deep learning which are classified and listed in Table \ref{table2} according to the different brain signals processed.
+And we will elaborate the application of key technologies in the model.